Linear Production Games with Non-transferable Utilities: Introduction

 \section{Introduction}

+In this paper, we introduce \emph{non-transferable utility linear production} (NTU LP) games, a non-transferable utility analogue of \citet{owen1975core}'s linear production games.
+In public decision-making environments, it can be challenging to reconcile strategic goals (e.g., system efficiency, equity, sustainability) with individual stakeholder interests.
+This is exacerbated by social inequality and the ensuing power dynamics, which can sway public decision-making in favor of particular groups.
+Our goal in this work is to understand these power dynamics, and to navigate them effectively in the design of public goods that advance strategic goals for policy and infrastructure.

-Transportation planning concerns the design and implementation of systems for the movement of goods and people.
+We are particularly concerned with transportation planning, which involves the design and implementation of systems for the movement of goods and people.
 In the public sector, it is a collaborative process that involves a wide variety of stakeholders: government, businesses, advocates, and users.
 As such, the success of a transportation planning process is critically dependent on its ability to garner sufficient support from each of these groups.

-However, in this and many other areas of urban and regional planning, it can be challenging to reconcile strategic goals (e.g., system efficiency, equity, sustainability) with individual stakeholder interests.
-This is exacerbated by social inequality and the ensuing power dynamics, which can sway public decision-making in favor of particular groups.
-Our goal in this work is to understand these power dynamics, and to navigate them effectively in the design of solutions that advance strategic goals for policy and infrastructure.
+However, as we illustrate in Section~\ref{sec: motivating example}, disparate stakeholder interests on the use of a common resource pool can bring about game-theoretic tensions that complicate decision-making.

+To address this kind of difficulty, we combine NTU with LP.
+Unlike private goods, which are excludable and whose distribution is typically determined by the principle of free exchange, public goods are non-excludable.
+Moreover, certain public goods have a distinct social meaning, as does the transportation good defined as accessibility, which justifies their allocation through a distributive principle different from free exchange~\citep{walzer1983spheres,martens2012justice}.
+This makes NTU especially relevant for studying the strategic elements that impact the distribution of a public good.
+And in analogy to \citet{owen1975core}, combining it with LP brings in the modeling flexibility and algorithmic techniques of mathematical programming.